Share this publication

 Is Goa Carnival safe?

 Goa Carnival is generally safe.
 Tight security systems are in place every year including drones, metal detectors, CCTV’s and a huge police presence are all used to ensure the safety of both the tourists and the participants.
-Stay with the crowds and don’t go to areas you don’t know and if you are with a big group, just pick some meeting points in case you loose each other.
+Stay with the crowds and don’t go to areas you don’t know and if you are with a big group, just pick some meeting points in case you lose each other.

 So be aware of your valuables at all times or even leave them back at your hotel and only bring some cash with you.
 Or check out Amazon and invest in one of these travel safety accessories, like a fanny pack hidden under your clothing to store your essentials in.
 If you have to take your phone out with you, don’t have it on show for long.